Heal Your Way Forward — show up in your humanity.

 You can't mobilize for liberation from a dysregulated nervous system.
 This is where we begin.

-• Centering the voices of bodies of culture — amplifying those most impacted by systems of harm
+- Centering the voices of Black Indigenous bodies of culture: amplifying those most impacted by systems of harm

 Care is practice.
 Not a game.

-Mutual aid meets each other's material needs without shame or hierarchy — dismantling the myth of individualism and building the relationships that sustain us through systems designed to keep us separate.
+Liberation is a care practice where we work to dismantle the myth of individualism and build the relationships that sustain us through systems designed to keep us separate.

 Two pathways.